 Moreover, the Company assigns two (2) employees to assist the Audit & Supervisory Committee with the execution of its duties.

 The Company has established a Nomination Advisory Committee to ensure transparency and objectivity concerning the nomination of directors.
-As required by the Board of Directors, the Nomination Advisory Committee deliberates on the nomination of candidates for Directors and Executive Officers, the selection of senior management executives, and the planning for their successors.
+As required by the Board of Directors, the Nomination Advisory Committee deliberates on the nomination of candidates for Directors and Executive Officers, the selection of senior management, and the planning for their successors.

 The Company has established a Compensation Advisory Committee to ensure transparency and objectivity in determining remuneration for Directors and Executive Officers.
 As required by the Board, the Compensation Advisory Committee deliberates and reports to the Board on the fairness of the amount, structure and decision-making process in relation to remuneration consisting of fixed compensation, bonuses and stock compensation.